-The Bachelor of Science in Health Professions Respiratory Care Track delivers upper-division curriculum designed to prepare students to become respiratory care practitioners with advanced-level clinical skills.
+The Bachelor of Science in Health Professions Respiratory Care Track delivers upper-division curriculum designed to prepare students to become respiratory therapists with advanced-level clinical skills.

 The mission of the track is to:

-- Prepare students to become respiratory care practitioners with advanced-level clinical skills
+- Prepare students to become respiratory therapists with advanced-level clinical skills

 - Provide professional courses and clinical experiences to support professional development

 - Prepare students to serve as consultants to physicians and other medical staff

 - Offer students options for specialized clinical study including: